 The IMAU was established on 24 September 1991.
-It is based in the Faculty of Science, department of Physics and Astronomy, with a significant contribution from the Faculty of Geosciences.
+It is based in the Faculty of Science, department of Physics, with a significant contribution from the Faculty of Geosciences.

 There are about 15 staff members available to run the undergraduate and graduate teaching programmes and to carry out research projects.
 Through the years, the IMAU has been successful in acquiring funds from outside the university, notably from NWO (Netherlands Organization for Scientific Research), SRON (Space Research Organization Netherlands), several ministries and the European Union.
 With these funds a large number of Ph.D.-students and post-docs, in recent years about 50 is employed.